Best Van for Camper Conversion?

 When we get asked for advice on toilet/shower - we ask about climate.
 Being Canadian and knowing we will experience freezing temps we didn't want any water tanks outside the van.

 There are great videos on people who have build awesome showers in their vans.
+The “wet bathroom” where your toilet is inside the shower is the most space efficient.
+The space can double as hanging space for wet gear.

 Because we didn't want the complexity of large fresh and grey water tanks - we opted for no shower.
 Gym membership, truck stops, some campsite & kind friends & family make this easy for us to manage.